A fast-marching algorithm for non-monotonically evolving fronts: Properties of the scheme

 \bull \textsl{$\MM$ is $C^{1}$.} Then the local solvers may be used anywhere on $\MM$, since the correspondence between the LSE and the Dirichlet problem highlighted in \S \ref{subsec:PDE} holds in the strong sense.
 As $h\rightarrow 0$, the assumptions listed in the beginning of \S \ref{subsec:LocalProperties} hold and imply that the local solvers are convergent.
 Considering the relation $\Delta t = h/\sqrt{G^{2}(\uvec_{a})+1}$ as a CFL condition ensures the stability of the global scheme.
 Global convergence is thus expected.

 \bull \textsl{$\MM$ is $C^{0}$ and the singularities arise from topological changes.} Our argument is that the global constraints imposed on $\NB$ are such that the local solvers are only used in regions of $\MM$ that are smooth.
 Indeed, topological changes imply that the segments monitored by \Book \, intersect.
 Such a situation should be prevented by Algorithm \ref{algo:BookKeeping}.
-It is therefore expected that the scheme is convergent in those situations as well.
+It is therefore expected that the scheme is convergent in those situations as well -- although no proof is available at this point.

 \bull \textsl{$\MM$ is $C^{0}$.} Should the speed $F$ be merely continuous, $\MM$ may develop singularities without undergoing topological changes.
 In those situations, it is unclear whether the scheme globally converges.
-Let us note that the iterative scheme in \S \ref{subsubsec:IterativeSolverProperties} should converge regardless of the regularity of the Hamiltonian.
+Let us note that the iterative scheme in \S\ref{subsubsec:IterativeSolverProperties} should converge regardless of the regularity of the Hamiltonian.
 Nonetheless, the size of the pseudo-time step $\Delta \tau$ required for convergence may be hard to determine.
-For that reason, the examples considered in the next section only involve continuous speeds.
+For that reason, the examples considered in the next section only involve speeds that are $C^{1}$ everywhere along the curve.